rolling-scopes-school/tasks/react/modules/tasks/forms.md

 **Acceptance Criteria:**

+- Validation schema is implemented using Yup or Zod for Uncontrolled form.
+[3 points]
-- Validation schema is implemented using Yup or Zod for both forms.
-[5 points]
+- Validation schema is implemented using Yup or Zod for React Hook Form.
+[3 points]
 - Error messages are displayed consistently (above or below fields) without layout shifts.
-[5 points]
+[3 points]
 - React Hook Form submit button is disabled when there are validation errors (live validation).
 [3 points]
 - Uncontrolled form validates only on submit (submit button does not need to be disabled).
-[2 points]
+[3 points]

 ### Feature 6: Form Submission and Display (**10 points**)